 Does your department hand out or send out letters or mailers?
 Use these existing communications to get out the word about the Census!

-Stamp or add stickers on your print materials
+Stamp or add stickers on your print materials, or include a graphic In the print itself if your department can support it

 Stickers: You can use these templates for stickers and stamps on mailers and packages.